Procedures & Fees for Small Claims Court

 Small Claims Guides

-A series of guides have been developed by the Ministry of Justice and the Provincial Court of British Columbia.
+A series of guides have been developed by the Ministry of Attorney General and the Provincial Court of British Columbia.
 The guides may be helpful if you are pursuing, or involved in, a small claims court action.

 There are fees for filing documents and other registry services related to small claims.